ISA Level one Surf Instructor.

 The candidate must be 16 years or older.

-The candidate must have at least two years surfing experience.
+The candidate must have at least two years of surfing experience.
 They must demonstrate an ability to paddle “out back” in a reasonable time, take-off and surf right and left on an unbroken wave.
+Video of examples of this is here below:

 First Aid/ Lifesaving